Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Thoughts on Today's Gospel

-• “To confess my personal feelings, when I reflect on all these blessings I am overcome by a kind of dread and numbness at the very possibility of ceasing to love God and of bringing shame upon Christ became of my lack of recollection and my preoccupation with trivialities.”
+• “To confess my personal feelings, when I reflect on all these blessings I am overcome by a kind of dread and numbness at the very possibility of ceasing to love God and of bringing shame upon Christ because of my lack of recollection and my preoccupation with trivialities.”
 (Saint Basil the Great)

 • "The true God, who comes to meet us in the disarming docility of love" (Benedict XVI)